Orthopedic implants

 Overview

-An orthopedic implant is an artificial device targeted to replace a joint, bone, or cartilage damaged or deformed by traumas or diseases.
-In this case, the doctor may replace a damaged natural part with a manufactured medical device, e.g., an orthopedic implant.
-However, this task is not easy and heavily depends on the damaged area and types of bones.
+An orthopedic implant is a manmade device targeting to replace a joint, bone, or cartilage which are damaged or deformed by traumas or diseases.
+In this case the doctor may decide to replace a damaged natural part with a manufactured medical device e.g., an orthopedic implant.
+However, this task is not an easy one and heavily dependant on damaged area and type of bones.

 Cases